Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 Wara added, "What California urgently needs and wants from its utilities right now is hard thinking about how to better protect communities from fire.
 And it's hard to see that going on."

-Wall Street wants to see hard thinking too.
+Wall Street wants to see hard thinking, too.

 Steve Fleishman, senior utilities analyst and a managing director at Wolfe Research, said PG&E's plan for dealing with fires in the future is unclear.
 "They clearly seem to be more at risk for that," Fleishman said.
 "This kind of risk profile is not sustainable."